 The regulatory focus on having effective and demonstrable risk management frameworks in operation is growing.
 There remains significant opportunities for (re)insurers and other financial institutions to strengthen their risk management processes and demonstrate compliance to Boards and regulatory stakeholders.
 We help clients keep on top of emerging changes in regulation and developments in risk management practices across the market, and provide the following services on an outsourced basis:

-As Head of the Firm’s Risk & Regulatory Advisory team, David advises financial services providers on risk, regulatory and compliance-related matters.
+As a Partner in the Firm’s Risk & Regulatory team, Dave advises financial services providers on risk, regulatory and compliance-related matters.
 David provides pre-inspection assessments, supports clients throughout the regulatory engagement cycle and specialises in the design and implementation of risk and compliance frameworks.

 Explore the EisnerAmper